© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Prehistoric linear boundary in Ellerburn Wood, 370m north west of St Hilda's Church is a scheduled monument protected by Historic England under reference 1020696.
 View the official record →

-Prehistoric linear boundary in Ellerburn Wood is a scheduled ancient monument consisting of a linear earthwork of prehistoric date located in North Yorkshire.
+Prehistoric linear boundary in Ellerburn Wood, 370m north west of St Hilda's Church is a substantial earthwork consisting of a ditch and bank that crosses the woodland landscape of the North York Moors.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020696.

 Prehistoric linear boundary in Ellerburn Wood, 370m north west of St Hilda's Church is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020696.